The East London Aquarium, Eastern Cape

 Unique to this Eastern Cape aquarium is the display housing three Cape pygmy clawed lobsters – the only specimens of their kind ever housed in captivity.
 As impressive is the colony of African penguins that produces an average of 20 chicks per year, most of which are later exported to zoos around the world.

 This aquarium in East London has always played an active role in the conservation of the Eastern Cape coastline and its estuaries, serving as a haven for injured and oiled sea birds and mammals, including turtles and dolphins, that are washed up on the region's beaches.

-The East London Aquarium's prime draw card, however, is the wooden boardwalk protruding across the surf that serves as a whale-watching deck during whale season (July to September) and was recently named part of the official Cape Whale Route.
+The East London Aquarium's prime draw card, however, is the wooden boardwalk protruding across the surf that serves as a whale-watching deck during whale season (July to September) and is part of the official Cape Whale Route.

 And if no whales deign to make an appearance, you can always console yourself with a visit to the aquarium's shark tank or one of its fun seal shows.

 Who to contact